kitspace-test-repos/Sangaboard/Bootloader/README.md

 1. Copy the file `Sanga.hex` from this directory into `ArduinoDIR/hardware/arduino/avr/bootloaders/caterina`
 1. Go to the `ArduinoDIR/hardware/arduino/avr` directory and open up the file boards.txt
 1. Copy the contents of the file `boards_add.txt` also in this directory into the bottom of the boards.txt file.
-1. Celebrate a job well done.
+1. Celebrate a job well done (Hopefully).

-## Buring the bootloader
+## Burning the bootloader

 We burn the bootloader with an OLIMEX AVR-ISP-MK2.